 Dr. Bauer uses advanced dental technology to handle a wide variety of oral surgeries including bone grafts, sinus lifts, tooth extractions, and dental implants.
 No matter how complex your case may be, our team is here to help.

 CEREC is a type of CAD/CAM (Computer-Aided Design/Manufacturing) dentistry.
 In this type of dentistry, Dr. Bauer takes scans of your mouth using a CEREC Primescan unit.
 Then, these digital scans are uploaded to a special CAD/CAM software and sent to a milling unit.
 This CEREC milling unit carves your dental crown or other restoration out of a solid block of porcelain in just a few minutes.
-With the power of CEREC, we can offer crowns in one appointment at your dentist in Fresno, CA.
+With the power of CEREC, we can offer crowns in one appointment at your dentist in Fresno, CA. Call today to schedule an appointment at your local dentist in Fresno, CA or feel free to stop by our office located at 6700 N. 1st St #110, Fresno, CA 93710.

 Restorative dentistry can solve any problem related to damaged, decayed, missing, or unhealthy teeth.
 Whether you need to repair an existing tooth or replace a lost tooth, our team is here to help.